Geometry of $1$-codimensional measures in Heisenberg groups: Disconnection of vertical non-flat cones and flat measures

 The following proposition shows that non-flat vertical $(2n+1)$-uniform cones are quantitatively disconnected from flat measures.
-The proof of this Therorem follows closely its Euclidean counterpart (see for instance Proposition 8.5 in \cite{DeLellis2008RectifiableMeasures}).
-The reason for this is the following.
+The proof of this Theorem follows closely its Euclidean counterpart, see for instance \cite[Proposition 8.5]{DeLellis2008RectifiableMeasures}.
+This is due to the following algebraic similarity.

 Let $\mu$ be an $m$-uniform cone in $\R^n$.
-Then for any $w\in\supp(\mu)$ we have:
+Then, for any $w\in\supp(\mu)$ we have:

-see for instance identity (8.7) of Lemma 8.6 in \cite{DeLellis2008RectifiableMeasures}.
-The structure of the Euclidean quadric containing $\supp(\mu)$ has the same structure of the quadric in \eqref{eq:115} which contains the support of vertical $(2n+1)$-uniform cones, and thus the same kind of algebraic computations work.
+see for instance identity (8.7) of \cite[Lemma 8.6]{DeLellis2008RectifiableMeasures}.
+The structure of the Euclidean quadric containing $\supp(\mu)$ is the same of the quadric in \eqref{eq:115} which contains the support of vertical $(2n+1)$-uniform cones.
+As a consequence, one should expect the same kind of algebraic computations to work.

 \begin{teorema} There exists a constant $\mathfrak{C}_{10}(n)>0$ such that if $\mu$ is a vertical $(2n+1)$-uniform cone for which:

 then $\mu$ is flat. \end{teorema}